-A program of Tucson Youth Development, ACE is an open-entry/exit Charter High School located at 1901 N. Stone Avenue in Tucson, AZ and has the capacity to serve 200 students, grades 9-12, ages 14 to 21 years (up to 22 with and IEP).
+A school of Tucson Youth Development, ACE is an open-entry/exit Charter High School located at 1901 N. Stone Avenue in Tucson, AZ and has the capacity to serve 200 students, grades 9-12, ages 14 to 21 years (up to 22 with and IEP).

 ACE was developed to provide an alternative educational environment that allows for self-paced, independent learning that meets Arizona state standards in the core content areas of Language Arts, Mathematics, Science, and Social Studies.
 The learning objective for each student is to help them master curricular content and be prepared for success in post-secondary education and/or work following graduation.